Massive Dirac states bound to vortices by a boson-fermion interaction: Self-interaction in the 1D Maxwell-Dirac equation

 where $\alpha_\M = 16 \pi \alpha'$ for the fine structure constant $\alpha'$.
 Figure \ref{fig:FreeSelf.pdf} shows time evolution of these equations for the self-interacting fermion field and the free fermion field ($A_\mu=0$).
 The initial data are taken to be

 and the appropriate Maxwell equations are used to solve for the electromagnetic fields.
 The fields are time-evolved using equations (\ref{eqn:First1dDirac}-\ref{eqn:Last1dDirac}), and discrete Fourier transforms are taken at each time to obtain $a(k)$ and $b(k)$ for both the free and interacting fields.
 The Gaussian initial data, $a_1(t)$, naturally give rise to Gaussian $a(k)$.
 For the free field, the solutions are the well-known 1D solutions and disperse in accordance with the dispersion relation $\omega^2 = \sigma^{-2} + \kappa_d^{-2}$; the field disperses in the spatial domain, and the spectral content $a(k)$ and $b(k)$ does not change over time.
 For the self-interacting field, however, the simple dispersion relation does not hold and the wave front of the dispersing fermion field accelerates based on strong Coulombic self-repulsion.
-As the field accelerates, $p_x$ increases, which increases the wavevector $k_x$ and induces the large gradients in the field components observed in Figure \ref{fig:FreeSelf.pdf}.
-Similar to the analysis in Section \ref{sec:Scattering}, the increase in momentum ($p_x^2$) can also be observed by considering the relative proportion of $\psi_1$ and $\psi_4$ in the overall fermion number density.
+As the field accelerates, $p_x$ increases, which increases the wavevector $k_x$ in the field components observed in Figure \ref{fig:FreeSelf.pdf}.
+Similar to the analysis in Section \ref{sec:Scattering}, the increase in momentum ($p_x^2$) can also be observed by considering the relative proportion of $\psi_1$ and $\psi_4$ in the overall field strength.
 Figure \ref{fig:SimplePsi14.pdf} clearly shows a relative increase in $\psi_4^2$, which is expected since $\psi_4^2 \propto p_x^2 \propto k_x^2$.

-This acceleration should not be surprising when one considers that the fermion field is representing a many-particle wave function of charged particles.
-Considering the motion of a single charged particle,